alizat/my_r_project_template/README.md

 ## Modify this `README.md` file

-You may modify this file to mention the following:
+You may modify this README file to mention the following:

 * the project scope/purpose
 * the data sources under `./data`